algorand/py-algorand-sdk/README.md

 $ ./goal account new -d [data directory] -w [wallet name]
 ```

-Now visit https://bank.testnet.algorand.network/ and enter the account address to fund your account.
+Visit https://bank.testnet.algorand.network/ and enter the account address to fund your account.

 Next, in params.py, either update the tokens and addresses, or provide a path to the data directory.